Close Modal

 $19.00 US

-Includes the story "Poison," soon to be a short film from Wes Anderson on Netflix
+Includes the story "Poison," now a short film from Wes Anderson on Netflix

 In this collection of stories, Dahl tantalizes, amuses, and sometimes terrifies readers about what lurks beneath the ordinary. • “With the inventive power of a Thomas Edison and the imagination of a Lewis Carroll . . .
 Roald Dahl is a wizard of comedy and the grotesque, an artist with a marvelously topsy-turvy sense of the ridiculous in life.” —Cleveland Plain Dealer